 CPI (YoY) (U.K.)

-Inflation shot higher in UK in spring last year and it peaked at 3.1% YoY in December last year.
-Although, it has cooled off since then and it has formed a bearish trend, but at 2.4% it remains above the BOE 2% target.
+Inflation shot higher in the UK last spring and it peaked at 3.1% YoY in December last year.
+Although it has cooled off since then and has formed a bearish trend, at 2.4% it still remains above the BOE 2% target.
 In July, inflation was expected to jump by 0.2% to 2.6% but it remained unchanged.
 In August though, we saw a surprising jump in CPI inflation to 2.7% against 2.4% expected.
-Please follow us for live coverage of this event and the impact it might have on the currency by live market analysts.
+Although, that might have been due to World Cup sales because inflation fell to 2.4% in September, as we saw in October's report.
+In October, inflation was expected to tick higher to 2.5% but it remained unchanged.
+In November, inflation is expected to have declined this time to 2.3%.
+Please follow us for live coverage of this event by market analysts.

 <% indicator.indicator_name %>

 <% indicator.indicator_value %>